Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Conclusion

 \section{Conclusion}

-We presented the first mechanistic analysis of language-switching triggers in transformer models.
-Through activation patching across three LLM scales, we found that trigger-activated attention heads substantially overlap with heads responsible for natural language processing, suggesting triggers co-opt existing circuitry rather than forming separate pathways.
-This finding opens new directions for interpretability-informed backdoor detection.
+We presented the first mechanistic analysis of language-switching triggers injected during pre-training in LLMs.
+Through activation patching across three LLM scales, we found that trigger-activated attention heads substantially overlap with heads responsible for natural language processing, suggesting triggers co-opt existing circuitry.
+Whether harmful backdoors recruit behavioral circuits the same way, or require dedicated ones, is the key open question for interpretability-driven defenses and is left for future work.